 If you work with social media, it helps to have a scheduling app so you can line up tweets and social posts for when your audience is online.
 This is especially useful if you’re looking after more than one brand account.

-Buffer not only allows you to schedule posts across a range of social media platforms, its free insights package will let you know when most of your followers are online and the best times to post.
+Buffer not only allows you to schedule posts across a range of social media platforms, but its free insights package will also let you know when most of your followers are online and the best times to post.
 It also comes with an add-on called Pablo, which allows you to make branded images to enhance your posts.
-You can upload your own photos to brand and post captions on, or use its extensive library of stock photography.
+You can upload your own photos to the brand and post captions on, or use its extensive library of stock photography.

 Trello is a visual work-management app that encourages collaboration and allows users to visualize workflow and track productivity.
-It works by creating work boards to which you add sticky notes, each of which can be sorted into columns, such as: ‘To do’, ‘In progress’ and ‘Done’.
-Stakeholders can be tagged into each sticky note to help with workflow, reduce bottlenecks and eliminate blockers.
+It works by creating work boards to which you add sticky notes, each of which can be sorted into columns, such as: ‘To do’, ‘In progress’, and ‘Done’.
+Stakeholders can be tagged into each sticky note to help with workflow, reduce bottlenecks, and eliminate blockers.